busybytelab/glimmer/README.md

+> ⚠️ **Status**: This project is in early development and not ready yet.
+Features, documentation, and stability are actively being improved.

 # Glimmer

 A simple, self-hosted app helping kids (~6-12 yrs) practice specific skills like grammar or basic math.
 Parents define the topics, an LLM generates the content.
 Focused on easy setup (Docker) and providing safe, supplementary practice.